Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-theme.md

 Some more contextual CSS variables are provided to create high-level semantic variables for your project that are linked to reusable basic concepts such as disabled, hover, focus, active, etc.

-**They are meant to be used directly in a project** and will ease its maintenance, especially after a Boosted update.
+**They are meant to be used directly in a project** and will ease its maintenance, especially after a OUDS Web update.

 <div class="table-responsive mb-4">
   <table class="table table-swatches">